Marugame, Kagawa: Economy

 Marugame has a mixed economy centered on agriculture (rice, vegetables, chicken, peaches) and manufacturing along a coastal belt of reclaimed land which contains a number of industrial parks, textile plants and shipyards.
 Traditionally, the city was noted for its production of uchiwa fans, claiming a 90% market share; however, due to mechanization and changes in fashion, only two workshops are left in the city.
 Due to its well-developed transportation network, industry is expanding, and the city is increasingly becoming a commuter town for neighboring Takamatsu.

+In 2015, Imabari Shipbuilding announced the construction of a large dry dock capable of building world-class containerships in Marugame.

 Education

-Marugame has 18 public elementary schools and eight public middle schools operated by the city government, and four public high schools operated by the Ehime Prefectural Board of Education.
+Marugame has 18 public elementary schools and eight public middle schools operated by the city government, and four public high schools operated by the Kagawa Prefectural Board of Education.
 In addition, there are one private middle school, two private high schools and two correspondence high schools.
 The prefecture also operates one middle school and one high school.